 Puente de Amigos

-Puente de Amigos Committee (Bridge of Friends) fosters a spiritual relationship, based on mutual respect and equality, between New England Yearly Meeting (NEYM) and Cuba Yearly Meeting (CYM) to which both meetings have been corporately called.
+Puente de Amigos Committee (Bridge of Friends) fosters a spiritual relationship, based on mutual respect, equality, and love between New England Yearly Meeting (NEYM) and Cuba Yearly Meeting (CYM) to which both meetings have been corporately called.
 Since 1991 the relationship with Cuba Yearly Meeting has been an important part of the religious life of New England Yearly Meeting, and the committee works to support the continuation of this ministry.

 The committee arranges for delegates from Cuba Yearly Meeting to attend NEYM Annual Sessions and to visit local meetings and participate in other Friends activities.
-It provides Spanish interpretation at NEYM Annual Sessions and hosts a “Puente table” at meals for those interested in meeting the visitors from CYM.
-When possible, the committee also invites Cuban Friends who are in the United States on other business to visit New England.
-This is supported by relationships with other Friends’ organizations that are interested in knowing Cuban Friends, such as the New England Friends United Meeting Committee, the Miami Friends Church, and the New England Friends World Committee for Consultation.
-The committee works to maintain relationships with these organizations as well.
+It provides simultaneous Spanish interpretation at NEYM Annual Sessions, and offers a number of activities that highlight our relationship with Spanish-speaking Friends, such as hosting a “Puente table” at meals for those interested in meeting the visitors from CYM and facilitating a Spanish language anchor group.
+When possible, the committee also invites Cuban Friends, who are in the United States on other business, to visit New England.
+This work is supported by relationships with other Friends’ organizations that are interested in knowing Cuban Friends, such as the Friends United Meeting, the Miami Friends Church, and the Friends World committee for Consultation-Section of the Americas.
+The committee works to maintain relationships with these organizations.

 Intervisitation pushes us to seek discernment and to learn from others.
-When gathered together with Cuban Friends—our Brothers and Sisters—members of the committee wrestle with emotional topics such as the balance between truth-telling and confidentiality and the implications of material wealth on relationships with beloved Friends who have fewer economic resources.
-Members of the committee participate in programmed and unprogrammed worship, which may include singing, Bible reading, and vocal prayer, as we invite God’s presence to guide us.
+When gathered together with Cuban Friends—our siblings—members of the committee wrestle with emotional topics such as the balance between truth-telling and confidentiality and the implications of material wealth on relationships with beloved Friends who have fewer economic resources.
+Together we participate in programmed and unprogrammed worship, which may include singing, Bible reading, and vocal prayer, as we invite God’s presence to guide us.

-The committee is explicitly authorized by the Yearly Meeting to raise funds to cover costs involved in religious visitation between the two yearly meetings and for material assistance such as medicine, eyeglasses, and other needs identified by Cuban Friends.
-The committee is not authorized to act on behalf of the Yearly Meeting to make any commitments which may have legal ramifications, such as an application for a travel license or a representation of Yearly Meeting commitments in support of a Cuban traveler's visa application.
-In such cases the committee is responsible for understanding the situation and providing advice and recommendations to the Permanent Board or the Presiding Clerk, who are responsible for making such commitments.
+The committee is explicitly authorized by the Yearly Meeting to raise funds to cover costs involved in religious visitation between the two yearly meetings.
+They may address needs for material assistance as identified by Cuban Friends (such as medicine and eyeglasses).
+These efforts should be coordinated as part of the development efforts of the Yearly Meeting as a whole.
+Any commitments which may have legal ramifications, such as an application for a travel license or a representation of Yearly Meeting commitments in support of a Cuban traveler's visa application, must be authorized by the clerk of Permanent Board, the Presiding Clerk, or the YM Secretary.
+In such cases the committee is responsible for understanding the situation and providing advice and recommendations to the Permanent Board or the Presiding Clerk.

 - Find out more about our relationship with Cuban Friends